Skip to Content

 Although retinoblastoma may occur at any age, it usually occurs in children younger than 5 years, most often younger than 2 years.
 The tumor may be in one eye or in both eyes.
 Retinoblastoma rarely spreads from the eye to nearby tissue or other parts of the body.

-A child who has hereditary retinoblastoma is at risk for developing trilateral retinoblastoma and other cancers.
+A child who has heritable retinoblastoma has an increased risk of trilateral retinoblastoma and other cancers.

-These and other symptoms may be caused by retinoblastoma.
-Other conditions may cause the same symptoms.
-Check with a doctor if your child has any of the following problems:
+These and other signs and symptoms may be caused by retinoblastoma or by other conditions.
+Check with a doctor if your child has any of the following:

 Tests that examine the retina are used to detect (find) and diagnose retinoblastoma.